Achromycin Ophthalmic, Achromycin V, Nor-Tet, Panmycin, Robitet, Sumycin, Tetracap, Tetralan, Tetram, Topicycline

 - Use caution in the presence of hepatic or renal dysfunction.

-- Contraindicated in the presence of ocular viral, mycobacterial
+- Contraindicated in the presence of ocular viral, mycobacterial or fungal infections.

 Use caution in the presence of renal dysfunction, seizures.

 - GI: Discoloring and inadequate calcification of primary teeth of fetus if used by pregnant women, discoloring and inadequate calcification of permanent teeth if used during period of dental development, fatty liver, liver failure, anorexia, nausea, vomiting, diarrhea, glossitis, dysphagia, enterocolitis, esophageal ulcers